reactioncommerce/example-storefront/README.md

 docker-compose down -v --rmi local
 ```

-## Building and running the production app locally
+## Build and run the production app locally

 Sometimes it is helpful during development to make a production build of the app and run that locally.